Kombucha is a fermented tea drink with an acidic flavour and slight fizz, which is increasingly popular among the health conscious.

 What else you'll need

-A quick word of advice, be careful to keep everything clean, and if there is any sign of mould in your mixture discard it (that’s the SCOBY and the liquid.)
+A quick word of advice, be careful to keep everything clean, and if there is any sign of mould in your mixture, discard it.

 Steep the tea and sugar in 250ml of boiled water and leave to cool for 6-10 minutes.